 |증조 할머니||jeungjo halmeoni||great-grandmother|

 Relatives are also valued in Korean families.
-Usually, the whole family, including your distant relatives, get together during special occasions.
+Usually, the whole family, including your distant relatives, meet each other on special occasions.
 Therefore, they are also important family members in a Korean family.
 Here is some Korean vocabulary for family related to relatives:

 |삼촌||samchon||Uncle, father’s unmarried younger brother (father’s side)|